erhantapanyigit/Be_a_React_Developer/README.md

 ﻿# The path to becoming a React Developer

-The website which is shown below has a basic user interface that was designed using HTML, CSS and Bootstrap.
+I developed this website which has a basic user interface that was designed using HTML, CSS and Bootstrap.

 The project screenshot is provided below: